The home of smart buildings, smart equipment and IoT

 One of the biggest benefits of having a smart building is the ability to control any number of building functions - one of which is energy consumption.
 The ability to properly control lighting, ventilation, and the heating and cooling of a building, can reap huge energy savings.

 With FIN, you can easily program schedules and create alarms to manage and monitor energy usage.
 Does the entire 4th floor leave at 5pm every day?
 Does the west side of the building get amazing natural light that doesn’t require a lot of artificial lighting?
-Does the North side of the building bask in the sun, requiring less heating in the winter?
+Does it bask in the sun, therefore requires less heating in the winter?
 All of these aspects of your building can be controlled with FIN’s application suite.

 Another great benefit to having a smart building is the ability to incorporate alternative energy solutions into the overall smart building strategy.
 Solar power, geothermal systems, wind turbines, natural ventilation systems - any of the modern green technology solutions can be managed by FIN Technology to reduce the energy consumption within your building.